cmsmcq/Aparecium/README.md

   the input.
 Then it all turned pear-shaped.

   It is possible to get better diagnostics out of the data structures, and one day Aparecium will do so.
+Real soon now.